How to Have a Healthy Pregnancy

 Take a childbirth class and tour your hospital or birth center.
 We encourage you to get ready for childbirth by understanding the birth process and being familiar with where you'll be giving birth.
 This will help you relax during labor.

-If you can't go to classes, we can recommend books and videos that are available to borrow from your public library or to purchase from Group Health's Take Care Store.
+If you can't go to classes, we can recommend books and videos that are available to borrow from your public library.
 Pregnancy guides are available in several languages, including Chinese, Spanish, Russian, Vietnamese, Somali, and Korean.
 Members can also contact our Resource Line to request materials.